georkost4/TodayILearned/Side-Tasks/diary.md

 19/8/2018

 Been a while since i wrote down my day to day activity.
 The brief story is that I focused on my Capstone Project and graduating from Udacity Android Nanodegree which I did , cudos for me :P .
 Managed to get 2 job interviews for September and if all goes as planned I will be working as a full time Android dev , in a phrase "a dream come true".
 I wont mention the nights of wasted time and money but they are required in a sense but anyways.

+20/8/2018

+Just another waste of day , with the half work early wake up social duties etc....